jasongaylord/JasonGaylord.com/_posts/2011/2011-06-06-weatherdotcom-widget-for-orchard.md

 tags:  [archive,orchard,weather]
 ---

 If you've checked out my new website recently, you may have noticed that I have included the weather on the site.
-Mouse over on the right-hand side and you'll notice a “bing-like” box that will appear.
+Mouse over on the right-hand side and you'll notice a "bing-like" box that will appear.
 I'll talk about this a bit more in a bit, but you'll notice that the weather pulls for my local zip code.
 These are the results from the [Weather Channel's weather.com](https://jasong.us/2LcSmAl).

 To take advantage of this service, you must first register on their website at [http://www.weather.com/services/xmloap.html](http://jasong.us/lTxDfY).
 During this process, you'll be provided with a Partner ID and a License Key.
 Be sure to take note of these as you'll need them at a later point.